Skip to main content

 About

-i write thoughts in my head into the machine
+I write thoughts from my head into the machine

 Comments